-Variable symbols consist of an ampersand (\$) followed by one to seven letters and/or numbers, the first of which must be a letter.
-Variable symbols are used within the source program or macro definition to allow different values to be assigned to one symbol.
+Variable symbols must begin with an ampersand (6) followed by one to seven letters and/or numbers, the first of which must be a letter.
+Variable symbols are used within the macro definition to allow different values to be assigned to one symbol.
 A complete discussion of variable symbols appears in Part 3.

 Sequence symbols consist of a period (.) followed by one to seven letters and/or numbers, the first of which must be a letter.
 Sequence symbols are used to indicate the position of statements within the source program or macro definition.
 Through their use the programmer can vary the sequence in which statements are processed by the assembler program.
 (See the complete discussion in Part 3).